-Tempting as it may be to bask in the sun during summer, it is a time when our skin needs most protection.
-Harmful UV rays from the sun can damage skin and cause premature wrinkles.
+Tempting as it may be to bask in the sun during summer, it is a time when our skin needs the most protection.
+Harmful UV rays from the sun can damage the skin and cause premature wrinkles.
 Stay sun-safe with our foolproof summer-care skin tips:

-Your body loses a lot of moisture everyday.
-During this season, the quantity of fluid loss increases even more.
+Your body loses a lot of moisture every day especially during this season as the quantity of fluid we lose increases even more.
 Hence, it is essential to consume the correct amount of water on a daily basis.
 It is recommended by professionals to drink at least 8 glasses of water per day.

 Yeouth's L22 Anti-Aging Moisturizer works intensely to give superior skin barrier repair and hydration.
 It contains potent organics that go to work day and night defying age anywhere on the body.
 L22's lipid complex is derived exclusively from natural botanical nutrients including shea butter, jojoba oil, macadamia oil and olive oil.

 Another great way to refresh and rehydrate your skin during the day is to mist yourself with a facial toner!
 A couple of spritz will certainly cool your skin and minimize the need for your glands to break out in sweat.
 Keep one in your bag always for a quick pick-me-up anywhere you go: before you leave your car, when you’re chilling by the beach, or every time you’re on a bathroom break.
 A hydrating mist just like our Balancing Facial Toner would be wonderfully refreshing and can help keep your skin cool during this hot season.

 Too much of anything is bad and the same holds true for sunlight.
 The harmful UV rays of the sun increase our risk for skin cancer and early signs of skin aging.
 So if you want to keep healthy, youthful skin longer, sun protection should be on top of your list when it comes to your summer skincare routine.